daor95/book-exercise-docs/labmodule08/README-GDA.md

 All four CoAP methods—`handleGET`, `handlePUT`, `handlePOST`, and `handleDELETE`—were overridden in both handler classes.
 For initial testing, each method logs a message and sends an appropriate response to the client using the `CoapExchange` object.
 The primary logic was focused on the `handlePUT` method, which receives and logs the payload, accepts the request, and attempts to parse the incoming JSON string into either a `SystemPerformanceData` or `SensorData` object.
 Upon successful parsing, the data is forwarded to the `DeviceDataManager` via the `dataMsgListener`, and a `CHANGED` response is returned.
 In the event of a failure, appropriate fallback response codes (`BAD_REQUEST`, `CONTINUE`, etc.) are used, and exceptions are logged for debugging.

+- PIOT-GDA-08-003: A new CoAP resource handler class named **GetActuatorCommandResourceHandler** was created and implemented in the `programmingtheiot.gda.connection.handlers` package.
+Modeled after `GenericCoapResourceHandler`, this class enables the GDA to support CoAP **OBSERVE** functionality, allowing the CDA to receive asynchronous actuation command updates after initiating a GET request.
+The class extends `CoapResource` and implements the `IActuatorDataListener` interface, requiring the implementation of the `onActuatorDataUpdate(ActuatorData data)` method.
+This method updates the stored actuator data and notifies all observing clients using the `changed()` method, ensuring that the CDA receives the latest actuation commands in real time.
+A constructor accepting a single resource name was implemented.
+Within it, the resource was marked observable using `setObservable(true)`.
+A class-scoped `ActuatorData` variable was defined to maintain the latest actuation state.
+The `handleGET()` method was overridden to accept incoming GET requests, convert the current `ActuatorData` instance to JSON using `DataUtil`, and respond with this data using an appropriate CoAP `ResponseCode.CONTENT` response.
+The implementation includes logging for debugging and proper handling of the request lifecycle via `CoapExchange`.

 ### Code Repository and Branch